Showhaus is a local music and performance art classifieds designed to make navigating local music scenes a bit easier.

 Showhaus was designed by myself and engineered by Pedrum Golriz.

 The first version of Showhaus was launched in 2013 and was written entirely in PHP.

-It ran sucessfully for a few months, but struggled to maintain a consistant stream of content.
+It ran successfully for a few months, but struggled to maintain a consistent stream of content.
 We had repeat users coming back to the site, but not enough that were willing to engage and actually post content.